michelebusta/MicroserviceWorkshops/Lab_Setup/AWS_EKS_Lab_Setup/Lab_Setup_For_AWS_EKS.md

     aws eks update-kubeconfig --name fabmedical-eks-cluster --region us-west-2
     ```

    * By default, the resulting configuration file is created at the default kubeconfig path (.kube/config) in your home directory or merged with an existing kubeconfig at that location.
 You can specify another path with the `--kubeconfig` option.
    * You can specify an IAM role ARN with the `--role-arn` option to use for authentication when you issue `kubectl` commands.
 Otherwise, the IAM entity in your default AWS CLI or SDK credential chain is used.
 You can view your default AWS CLI or SDK identity by running the `aws sts get-caller-identity` command.
    * For more information, see the help page with the `aws eks update-kubeconfig help` command or see [update-kubeconfig](https://docs.aws.amazon.com/cli/latest/reference/eks/update-kubeconfig.html) in the *AWS CLI Command Reference*.

-  1. Test your configuration.
+3. Test your configuration.

     ```bash
     kubectl get svc
     ```

-  `Note`
+   > **NOTE**
+   >

-  If you receive the error `"aws-iam-authenticator": executable file not found in $PATH`, then your `kubectl` is not configured for Amazon EKS.
+   > If you receive the error `"aws-iam-authenticator": executable file not found in $PATH`, then your `kubectl` is not configured for Amazon EKS.
 For more information, see [Installing aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html).

    Output:

+    ```text
     NAME             TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)   AGE
     kubernetes   ClusterIP   10.100.0.1   <none>        443/TCP   1m
+    ```

 ##### Launch and Configure Amazon EKS Worker Nodes

 Now that your VPC and Kubernetes control plane are created, you can launch and configure your worker nodes.

-`Important`
+> **Important**
+>

-Amazon EKS worker nodes are standard Amazon EC2 instance, and you are billed for them based on normal Amazon EC2 On-Demand Instance prices.
+> Amazon EKS worker nodes are standard Amazon EC2 instance, and you are billed for them based on normal Amazon EC2 On-Demand Instance prices.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/on-demand/).

 ###### To launch your worker nodes